Leaves of Absence

 Medical Leaves of Absence & Return

-The Dean of Students approves requests for Medical Leaves of Absence (MLOA) in consultation with other appropriate offices and individuals at CMC.
+The Dean of Students approves requests for Medical Leaves of Absence (MLOA) in consultation with the Registrar and other appropriate offices and individuals at CMC.
 Students may request a MLOA when physical or psychological conditions (or symptoms thereof) significantly impair their academic progress and/or ability to comply with CMC’s community standards.
-Students considering a MLOA should meet with their Class Dean in the Dean of Students Office to discuss their situation and complete a MLOA request form.
+Students considering a MLOA should meet with staff in the Dean of Students Office to discuss their situation and complete a MLOA request form.
 Verification of the condition, along with a recommendation for the leave, must be provided by an appropriate medical or mental health professional (who is not related to the student), who recommends a leave of absence for specific reasons.
 A MLOA may be in effect for up to 2 years.
 While there is no minimum length for an approved MLOA, it is not intended to allow a long period of absence during a single semester.

 Students seeking to re-enroll at CMC after a MLOA must present written documentation from their treatment provider(s) prior to re-enrolling.
 The required documentation must verify the following:

 - That the student has completed an appropriate course of treatment for his/her condition,

 - That the condition is resolved or sufficiently managed, and